View The Planner

 Entering this information by year allows you to easily model "what-if" scenarios using different income and contribution amounts for various time frames.

-It's especially helpful to use varying return rates to test Sequence of Returns Risk at the very beginning of retirement, when distributions typically start.
+It is also especially helpful to use varying return rates to test Sequence of Returns Risk at the very beginning of retirement when distributions typically start.

 -